Sunday, November 27, 2011

 This is a fair representation of the most influential and innovative guitarists in rock: closer to mine that to Rolling Stone's 2003 list.
 I agree that Pete Townshend and Van Halen both deserved much higher rankings than Fricke gave to them, but I would still place Albert King and Stevie Ray Vaughn ahead of both them and Keith Richards.
 Why?
 Their distinctive stylings were both more innovative and arguably more influential among guitarists in the blues-rock tradition, even though they were not as popular as the Stones or the Who.
 I also place a slightly higher emphasis upon range and technical virtuosity than does Rolling Stone; hence the likes of Jeff beck, Albert King, John McLaughlin rank relatively higher, while Johnny Ramone, Neil Young and John Lennon rank slightly lower.
 Nevertheless, I was completely validated by Rolling Stone's new decision to include both Albert King and Freddie in the top 15.
 I was right!

-Nevertheless, there is always room for reasonable people to disagree, and for all intents and purposes this new Rolling Stone stab at music appreciation is as good as mine.
+Of course, there is always room for reasonable people to disagree, and for all intents and purposes this new Rolling Stone stab at music appreciation is as good as mine.
 Here is my list, written in 2007:

 1. Jimi Hendrix (1)